Root Canal Therapy Powdersville

 Once you are numb, your dentist will make a hole in your tooth to gain access to your pulp.
 They will use special dental instruments to extract the pulp and clean the root chambers.
 Your tooth will be sterilized before being sealed with a special material called gutta-percha.

 It's not unusual to require a dental crown along with root canal therapy.
-The customized cap covers the entire surface of a tooth above the gum line, providing an added layer of protection.
+The customized cap covers the entire surface of a tooth above the gumline, providing an added layer of protection.
 It will also restore the tooth's function and appearance.

 A crown is made of all-ceramic material to look like a real tooth.
 It can last for 10 years or more.
 You won't have to budget for replacements often with the correct aftercare, like brushing and flossing.
-Your dentist will explain if you'll require a crown during your consultation.
+Your dentist will explain if you require a crown during your consultation.

 The Benefits of Getting a Root Canal